godbout/AlfredWorkflowUpdater/README.md

 * downloads your latest release, moves it to the Users' download folder, opens the workflow
 * notifications of your download come from your Workflow, so it's non-blocking and uses your icon ✌🏼️

-# OK, how does it work
+# OK, how does it work in real

 Alfred Workflow Updater writes a file called `last_checked.plist` in your Workflow cache folder that holds information about the last online check.
 When the threshold you specified as a argument (see [API](https://github.com/godbout/AlfredWorkflowUpdater#in-your-workflow-script)) is passed, Alfred Workflow Updater checks online if there's an update available for your Workflow, comparing your current local Workflow version against the online latest version available on GitHub.